shivdeepak/notes.shiv.info/_posts/2025-02-06-deep-dive-into-llms-like-chatgpt-andrej-karapathy.markdown

 This is from OpenAI's Instruct GPT paper [Training language models to follow instructions with human feedback](https://arxiv.org/pdf/2203.02155).

+OpenAI didn't release the post-training data for Instruct GPT, but there are some open datasets available.
+One such dataset is [Open Assistant](https://huggingface.co/datasets/OpenAssistant/oasst1).
+Another such dataset is [UltraChat](https://github.com/thunlp/UltraChat), that uses Generative AI to create post-training dataset.

 -- WORK IN PROGRESS --